 In this life, inefficiency is inevitable.
 It may take you two hours to drive to work when it should only take one.
 You may have to wait in line at the store for 20 minutes when you have a million tasks to do at home.
 You may have to sit in an incredibly boring meeting for an hour even when you have a work project to finish.

 But sometimes, we must choose “inefficiency” over “efficiency.”
-God’s will does not always seem efficient or productive.
+God’s will doesn’t always seem efficient or productive.
 Here are a few examples:

-- Your friend is struggling because she is suffering from depression.
-You offer to watch her kids this Saturday so she can have a break, even though you won’t be able to complete your list of housework.
+- Your friend is struggling because she’s suffering from depression.
+You offer to watch her kids this Saturday so that she can have a break, even though you won’t be able to complete all your tasks around the house.
 (The world calls this lost time, but God sees it as compassion.)

-- Your church’s attendance has been low lately, so the pastor and members have felt discouraged.
+- Attendance has been low at your church lately, so the pastor and members have felt discouraged.
 Instead of completing your weekly class presentations early, you decide to start attending the Thursday night Bible study to encourage them.
 (The world sees this as lost productivity, but God views it as encouragement.)

 - Your brother hasn’t been able to fix his leaky roof because he just lost his job.
 Though you were planning to use your latest paycheck to finish up your home renovations, you give it to your brother to pay for the roof repairs.
 (The world claims this is a lost resource, but God sees it as kindness.)